Yarden-Ingber/docusaurusExample/my-website/docs/server-api/date-format.md

 # Date format
-All the dates and times used in the API SHOULD have the following format, and MUST be compatible with RFC3339:
+All the dates and times used in the API MUST have the following format, compatible with RFC3339:

 ```
-YYYY-MM-DD[THH:mm:ss]Z
+YYYY-MM-DDTHH:mm:ssK
 ```

-Examples:
+Where 'K' is a time-zone marker.
+Use 'Z' for UTC.

+Example:

 ```
 2009-06-15T13:45:30Z
-2009-06-15Z
 ```